 Unfortunately, clean, neat and tidy kitchens can also have roaches.
-Roaches will eat anything including the paste off labels of your canned goods.
+Roaches will eat anything including the paste off of labels on your canned goods.

-Trapping these pests is difficult because for every cockroach you see, there could be a hundred that you don’t.
+Trapping these pests is difficult.
+For every cockroach you see, there could be a hundred that you don’t.